SteamDatabase/FileDetectionRuleSets/README.md

 - File paths will always use / (forward slash) as the path separator
 - The regex generator uses ~ as the boundary, so there is no need to escape /

 **Engine** means game/software engines.
-The definition for this is pretty fuzzy and invites endless debate but basically if its a big library or toolkit multiple people use to make games and software we call that an engine.
+The definition for this is pretty fuzzy and invites endless debate but basically if it is a big library or toolkit that many  people use to make games and software we call that an engine.

 **Evidence** are patterns that get fed to the script on a second pass to help identify things that weren't identified on the first pass.